 The Kenya refugee operation will continue to be marked by the political developments and humanitarian situation in the region, mainly in its two main refugee producing countries i.e. Somalia and South Sudan.
 In Somalia, despite the moderate gains made in the past two years, the humanitarian situation in 2017 is expected to remain fragile, with over some 4 million people in need of humanitarian assistance.

-The majority of the refugees and asylum seekers in Kenya originate from Somalia (63%).
-Other major nationalities are South Sudanese (21%), Congolese (6%); Ethiopians (5.6%).
+Majority of refugees and asylum seekers in Kenya originate from Somalia (60%).
+Other major nationalities are South Sudanese (22%), Congolese (7%); Ethiopians (5.6%).
 Persons of concern from other nationalities including Sudan, Rwanda, Eritrea, Burundi, Uganda and others make up about 5% of the total population.
-Half of the refugees in Kenya (50%), reside in the Dadaab/Alinjugur area, 36% in Kakuma, Kalobeyei Settlement and 14% in urban areas (mainly Nairobi).
+Half of the refugees in Kenya (50%), reside in the Dadaab/Alinjugur area, 37% in Kakuma and 13 % in urban areas (mainly Nairobi).

 Since late 2013, the security situation in Kenya has been adversely affected following several terrorist attacks for which the Somalia-based Al Shabaab group has claimed responsibility.
 It was agreed that more should be done in Somalia to make return and reintegration sustainable and a conference was held in Brussels in October 2015 to seek support for the voluntary repatriation of Somali refugees and their reintegration in Somalia.